 Added Deutch, “Unfortunately, the ripple effect means many lower-income Americans are not afforded the opportunity for a fair trial and due process.
 Congress must fix our justice system to ensure it is fair and works as it should by supporting local defender offices.”

 The two Florida lawmakers partnered as co-sponsors with Democratic colleagues Madeleine Dean of Pennsylvania, Sheila Jackson Lee of Texas, Grace Meng of New York and Bobby Scott of Virginia.

 Bailing out schools

-While lawmakers in Washington passed their coronavirus relief package, Democrats in the delegation urged the Florida Legislature to immediately put state money into the schools.
-Tampa Democrat Kathy Castor, Hollywood Democrat Frederica Wilson and West Palm Beach Democrat Lois Frankel led a letter calling on the state government to immediately distribute $3.1 billion in aid already approved by Congress and available since January.
+While lawmakers in Washington passed their coronavirus relief package, Democrats in the delegation urged the Florida Legislature to put state money into the schools immediately.
+Tampa Democrat Kathy Castor, Hollywood Democrat Frederica Wilson and West Palm Beach Democrat Lois Frankel led a letter calling on the state government to distribute $3.1 billion in aid immediately; Congress already approved it and has been available since January.